On the maximum compactness of neutron stars: Conclusions

 Despite the significant recent progress, the knowledge of the properties of matter in neutron stars still suffers from large uncertainties.
 As a result, a number of different EOSs have been derived under a variety of assumptions and techniques, and all of these are routinely adopted when modelling the structure and dynamics of neutron stars.
 Given these difficulties, and at least at zero temperatures, it is possible to approach the problem of the EOS from a purely statistical point of view by generating a large ensemble of physically plausible EOSs constructed so as to satisfy all the known physical constraints.
 In this way, despite the large uncertainties, a number of robust results can be drawn simply on statistical grounds.

 Within this framework, we have considered a very basic and yet unanswered question: \textit{how compact can a neutron star be?} We have addressed this question by populating a very large ensemble of nonrotating stellar models that are constructed making use of EOSs that satisfy all known physics constraints.
 In addition, the population of stellar models produced from such EOSs is further refined by imposing constraints coming from astronomical observations.
 However, on the way to address the question above, we have been faced with a related and equally basic question: \textit{given an EOS, which star is the most compact one?} Surprisingly, a simple answer does not exist to the best of our knowledge and thus we conjectured that, given an EOS, the most massive star along the sequence of equilibria is also the most compact or, equivalently, that $\mathcal{C}_{\rm max} = \mathcal{C}_{_{\rm TOV}}$.
 This rather natural conjecture can be proven to be true for some analytic solutions and also for a generic family of stellar models, but remains unproven in general.
 Luckily, the availability of our large ensemble of stellar models has allowed us to prove, at least numerically, that the conjecture is indeed true across our ensemble.
 The importance of the conjecture is that it has allowed us to restrict our attention on the compactness of the maximum-mass stars, which represent a much smaller set of stellar models to consider.
 In this way, we have realised that the maximum compactness for a given EOS has a clear upper limit that is almost independent of the mass considered and given by $\mathcal{C}_{\rm max} < 1/3$.
-Because this bound does not appear when the pQCD constraints are not imposed, it represents an intriguing imprint of pQCD at neutron-star densities.
+Because this bound does not appear when the pQCD constraints are not imposed, it represents an intriguing imprint of pQCD at neutron-star densities \cor{and of the softening that it induces at the highest densities and pressures~\cite{Altiparmak:2022, Gorda:2022}.
+In turn, the (unlikely) observation of a neutron star with compactness violating this bound would represent a terrific opportunity to reconsider critically the basic assumptions made in its derivation.}